 While some seeds require pre-soaking, or to be scratched off their coats to break dormancy, others can be directly sown.
 It is extremely important to ensure that they are planted at just the right level of depth.
 Wide and big seeds need to be planted deeper while others need to be at the surface because so that they can germinate with the help of light.

 Overcrowding can cause various nutritional problems.
 Make sure that too many plants are not competing for the same limited resources by putting them together in a tight space as many shall surely lose.
-If the soil in your container is too compact, the seeds cannot fail to form healthy roots and won't sprout.
+If you have a container garden, soil in containers can get too compact, due to which the seeds can fail to form healthy roots and won’t sprout.